RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 ## *Desny v.
 Wilder,* (CA. 1956).

+###### California Supreme Court (1956)

 * [Case at Google Scholar](http://scholar.google.com/scholar_case?case=3141417353271271191&hl=en&as_sdt=6&as_vis=1&oi=scholarr)
 * [Case in Westlaw](http://lawschool.westlaw.com/shared/westlawRedirect.aspx?task=find&cite=46+Cal.2d+715&appflag=67.12)
 * [A Good Summary](http://thesterlingfirm.tumblr.com/post/89193789930/theft-in-the-idea-submission-context-a-case-brief)

+In the late 1940s,
-Writer Victor Desny called director-producer Billy Wilder to set up an appointment to meet Wilder and pitch his story idea for a movie.
+writer Victor Desny telephoned director-producer [Billy Wilder](https://en.wikipedia.org/wiki/Billy_Wilder) ([*Sunset Blvd*](https://en.wikipedia.org/wiki/Sunset_Boulevard_(film)), *Some Like It Hot*, and many others) to set up an appointment to meet with Wilder, so that Desny could pitch his story idea for a movie.
 Wilder's secretary told Desny to write a synopsis describing the idea.
 Two days later, Desny called back and dictated the synopsis to the secretary.
 Desny told the secretary that he expected compensation if the idea was used, and she assured him that he would be paid if his idea were used.
 Wilder stole Desny's idea and made a movie called *Ace In The Hole*.

-Desny sued and won because he made a deal that he would be paid if his idea were used.
-Otherwise, as the court observes, "ideas are as free as the air."
+Desny sued and won because he had made a deal that he would be paid if his idea were used.
+Otherwise, as the court observed, "ideas are as free as the air."

 ### Excerpts From *Desny v.
 Wilder*